a-sheeter/a-sheeter/README.md

 - I want to specialize in: Javascript + React
 - My favorite VSCode theme is Dracula 🧛
 - Some top-tier shows: Modern Family, Letterkenny, It's Always Sunny, Superstore and Community.
-- View some pens I'm working on: https://codepen.io/asheeter